winglang/wing/README.md

 ### 3.3 while statement

 while statement is used to execute a block of code while a condition is true.
+"While" statement condition expression in Wing is not surrounded by parenthesis.

 > ```TS
 > // Wing program: